booleanbites/houzi-doc/_docs/custom-widgets/add_item_drawer.md

 ---
 title: Add item in drawer
-category: App Setup
+category: Custom Widgets
-order: 13
+order: 1
 ---

 If you want to add item in drawer, you need to open following file: